-You can still cut down the amount of time it takes to manage your tasks.
+You can still cut down the amount of time it takes to manage your tasks by using the right project management tools.
 Here are 5 tips for saving time on task management activities.

 - Tip #2: Stick With One Method

-Forget sticky notes on your monitor, a list on your tablet, scribbled notes on a piece of paper… you need one To Do list.
-Using online software or an app is the best way because you’ll probably always have your phone or laptop with you.
-You can quickly open the app on your smartphone or tablet and record the task.
+Forget sticky notes on your monitor, a list on your tablet, scribbled notes on a piece of paper… you need one to-do list.
+Using online task management software or an app is the best way because you’ll probably always have your phone or laptop with you.
+You can quickly open the task management app on your smartphone or tablet and record the task.

 - Tip #3: Prioritize your tasks

 We mentioned this earlier but it’s worth mentioning again.
-Creating one central list of tasks for you and the project team is a big help, but then you need to think about the right way to tackle that long list of work.
+Creating one central list of tasks for you and the project team is a big help, but then you need to think about the right way to tackle that long work management list.
 Prioritize your tasks.
 There are two ways to do this: what’s urgent and what’s important.
 Of course, a task can be urgent and important at the same time and the priority of tasks can change from day to day!